realbakari/Bakari-Mustafa-Site/legal/privacy.md

 - Request access to your personal data
 - Request correction of your personal data
 - Request deletion of your personal data
-- Object to processing of your personal data
+- Object to the processing of your personal data
 - Request restriction of processing your personal data
 - Request transfer of your personal data
 - Withdraw consent at any time